 Study Abroad

 Students enrolled in a five-year BA/MA program (such as MACSS and CMES) may, if they so choose, write a BA thesis in their fourth year and then an MA thesis in their fifth.
 But again, the two theses should represent distinct research projects.
-While the two projects may be related, the MA thesis should not be a duplication of BA work.
+While the two projects may be related, the MA thesis cannot be a duplication of BA work.

 Students must complete all BA/MA requirements, including the MA thesis, by June in order to graduate by August.